meetdave3/smart-mobility-hackathon/README.md

 - Wind speed (if weather was stormy?)
 - Weather data at time of accident (if it can be possibly retrieved from car sensors?)
 - Car speed at the time of accident (if it can be possibly retrieved from car sensors?)

+## Open for all - Contribute!

+Open for issues and PR